postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 1. Type or select the name of the workspace that contains the monitor you want to use.
 1. Select the monitor you want to use.
 1. For **New Relic API key**, enter the Ingest License key you copied from New Relic.
 1. Select a New Relic region.
 New Relic offers US and EU region instances.
-See the [New Relic documentation](https://docs.newrelic.com/docs/using-new-relic/welcome-new-relic/get-started/our-eu-us-region-data-centers) for more information.
+See the [New Relic data center documentation](https://docs.newrelic.com/docs/using-new-relic/welcome-new-relic/get-started/our-eu-us-region-data-centers) for more information.
 1. Select **Add Integration**.

 ## Viewing data in New Relic